micro-manager/micro-manager.github.io/_pages/Andor.md

 prevents the sdk from trying to lock the full size of the acquistion in memeory (for large number of Time points this is too much memory).
 The sdk uses an internal circular buffer to acquire the images.
-{% include Note text="When forcing the acquisition mode into Run till abort it is expected that there will be an incorrect number of Fire Pulses generated." %}
+{% include notice icon="info" content="When forcing the acquisition mode into Run till abort it is expected that there will be an incorrect number of Fire Pulses generated." %}

 #### Frame Transfer (should actually be called "overlap")